yassinetb/yassinetb.github.io/_pages/mantras.md

 * Choose to see the good in people.
 Try to always find *one* good thing about them.
 Say it to them.
 It will both empower them, and make them respect you.
 * One likes *because*.
 One loves *despite*.
 * The greatest talent one can have - and that is the great unfairness of the world - can never even compete with the power of access, money and connections.
 If you have talent but no access, focus on aligning with people who have access, or if you are lucky enough to have the capacity, devote great effort in building the access.
+* The difference between a weirdo and a genius is just success.
 * "Creatives have two masters: the art and the medium.
 Only serve the art, and you won’t find an audience.
 Only serve the medium, and your work will lose its soul.
 It’s the dance between them that makes a successful creative." ([David Perell](https://x.com/david_perell/status/1346533515089694721))
 * The stuff that's *really, truly* good - it only gets better with time. #Lindy.
 * The best time to plant a tree was 20 years ago.
 The second best time to plant the tree is today.